Trial ordered for 5 men in plot to kidnap Michigan governor

 TRAVERSE CITY, Mich.
 (AP) — Five men were turned over for trial Wednesday on charges involving a foiled plot to kidnap Michigan Gov. Gretchen Whitmer.

 Michael Null, William Null, Eric Molitor and Shawn Fix, all from Michigan, are accused of providing material support for terrorist acts as well as a gun crime.
-Brian Higgins of Wisconsin Dells, Wisconsin, was charged with the providing material support count.
+Brian Higgins of Wisconsin Dells, Wisconsin, was charged with providing material support for terrorist acts.

 Fourteen people — six in federal court, eight in state courts — were arrested in October 2020 and charged with backing the scheme.